 Installing the Processor and Heatsink

 1. Unscrew the screws holding down Force Frame in the sequence of 3-2-1.
 The screws are numbered on the Force Frame next to each screw hole.

-2. The spring-loaded Force Frame will raise up after the last screw securing it (#1) is removed.
+removed.
 Gently allow it to lift up to its stopping position.